henriquenj/rendergirl/README.md

 In order to compile the software, simply open the RenderGirlOpenCL.sln file and select a platform (either Win32 or x64) and press Build > Build Solution.
 The selected StartUp project should either be RenderGirlApp or RenderGirlConsole if you want to run the software from inside Visual Studio.

-The VS solution is organized as follows: the wxWidgets solution folder contains the wxWidgets projects, the RenderGirlApp project contains the wxWidgets interface for the Core and the RenderGirlCore project contains the Core itself.
+The VS solution is organized as follows: the wxWidgets solution folder contains the wxWidgets projects, the RenderGirlApp project contains the wxWidgets interface, the RenderGirlConsole contains the console-only interface and the RenderGirlCore project contains the Core itself.

 The source code folder structure is organized as follows:
 - **/VS2013**: contains the VS2013 build files and the intermediate directories